Welcome to the University of Texas Skywatchers Report for Monday June 22nd through Sunday June 28th.

-The moon is new on Monday the 22nd, so we will see a waxing crescent moon in the evening skies.
+The moon is at first quarter in the early hours of Sunday morning so we’ll see a waxing crescent moon in our early evening skies all week.

 Mercury is now very low in the west-northwest at sunset and is setting just 20 minutes after the sun at midweek as it heads towards its next conjunction with the sun next week.